 Why yes, I can hitchhike with my big toes.

 And roll my tongue.

-And finally the trolly bus showed up.
-Now a lot of big cities (Chicago, NYC as examples) have the hop on, hop off bus, however in St. Louis, instead of being built up, it was built out, so this trolly actually runs 27 miles showing off St. Louis so once you’re on, you are on for about an hour and a half.
+And finally, the trolly bus showed up.
+Now a lot of big cities (Chicago, NYC as examples) have the hop-on, hop-off bus, however in St. Louis, instead of being built up, it was built out, so this trolly runs 27 miles showing off St. Louis so once you’re on, you are on for about an hour and a half.